 We have $c_5 \geq c_6 \geq c_7>0$ by \eqref{eq:c3}.
 Define

 Then one may check that

 \begin{claim} $L_0''(\kappa)$ is big and nef for all $\kappa \in \{0,1,2,3\}$. \end{claim}

 \begin{proof} Since $\e_i \cdot L_0''(3)>0$, for $i\in \{6,7,8\}$, it suffices to verify that $L_0''(3)$ is big and nef.
-All divisors in the sum \eqref{eq:L03} are of nonnegative square, except for the last three.
+All divisors in the sum \eqref{eq:L03} are nef, except for the last three, which are irreducible.
 Nefness follows if the latter three intersect $L_0''(3)$ nonnegatively.
 We have

-Finally,
+Finally

 which is nonnegative, since by Claim \ref{cl:case-i}(i), either $c_0>0$, or $\lambda=4$ (whence $c_8>0$).
 This proves nefness.
 Bigness is easily checked. \end{proof}

 We apply Proposition \ref{prop:metodo1} with $k=s=\kappa$, $t=5$ and $L''_0=L_0(\kappa)$.
 What is left to be checked is condition (v).
 The set of additional $t-k=5-\kappa$ disjoint $(-1)$-curves on $\widetilde{P}$ is